 In the particular origin myth offered by the Fukutake Foundation, Chikatsugu Miyake is mentioned, at least in passing, as part of the project’s origin.
 However, while Fukutake is quick to recognize Shinren as well as his father, their contributions are cast as a first phase bearing little resemblance to what would follow.
 Indeed, in 1995, after the elder Fukutake’s death and around the time Shinren retired, the Fukutake Corporation was renamed Benesse, and soon thereafter, what had been the Naoshima Contemporary Art Museum became Benesse House, part of Benesse Art Site Naoshima.
 With this rebranding that seemed to encompass the entire island, Fukutake made a bold claim of ownership of the island’s new phase.

 Today, it seems that much of the world takes this claim at face value, for better or worse.
 While most tourists visiting Naoshima do not know what Benesse is, the word’s ubiquitous presence on signage, flyers, brochures, and the sides of buses draws a clear line from the contemporary art that people have come to see to the corporate entity that sponsors it.
 Outside commentators point to the “top-down” interventions of Benesse on the island as evidence of foreign influence pushing aside local identity and agency to draw regular tourist crowds.
-There is merit to this analysis—for example, while the town of Naoshima owns the famous Yayoi Kusama pumpkins, one red and one yellow, that are set along its western coast, the town office is forbidden to use photographs of them without first getting permission from Fukutake Foundation.
+There is merit to this analysis—for example, though the island's iconic yellow Yayoi Kusama pumpkin, set on the museum grounds, appears in blog posts and travel guides around the world, the town office is forbidden to use photographs of it without first getting permission from Benesse.
 The rest of us are under no such limitation, putting the town at a very particular and seemingly nonsensical disadvantage.

 Despite these issues, however, the dominance of a corporate overlord in certain facets of life on Naoshima now cannot negate the fact that Naoshima’s future was set in motion decades ago by local forces, culminating in a special and reciprocal arrangement between public and private sectors that has played a central (if still not fully explored or explained) role in the island’s revival today.
 Did Shinren have the support of Naoshima’s people behind him when courting wealthy sponsors for his grand designs?
 Given the diversity of opinions and perspectives on the island today, something tells me that he faced some dissent.
 Even changing the island’s water supply would have invited skeptics.
 But in both cases, and whatever locals and outsiders may think of the results, to select the myth of the outside interventionist over that of the local visionary unfairly favors the unremarkable power of wealth over the much less expected, homespun variety that is yet often at the heart of momentous change.